 Conclusion

 The challenges are significant, but Gartner has simplified the core elements an Enterprise requires to deliver WAN connectivity with security.
 SD WAN with SASE offers a business outcome to deploy with agility and simplicity vs traditional WAN services.
-SD WAN providers are not equal in respect of their capability meaning IT teams must carefully analyze market solutions.
+SD WAN providers are not equal in respect of their capability meaning IT teams must carefully analyse market solutions.